devopslifter/nopcommerce/habitat/README.md

 ## Usage

-This package is used to run the nop-commerce web application, it is recommended to add a post `post_run` hook to your sqlserver package to customise any database changes, create users and add any necessary privileges.
+This package is used to run the nop-commerce web application, it is recommended to add a `post_run` hook to your sqlserver package to customise any database changes, create users and add any necessary privileges.

 ## Bindings